Francisca-Heii/online-store-app/README.md

 4. Add a discount to a particular furniture so that the users can be aware of such furniture.

+### DESIGN

+* Colour Scheme
+The colours colours that are used for the website are:

+* Typography

+The Poppins font is used throughout the entire site.
+The sans serif font serves as a fallback in case the main font is not being imported to the site correctly.
+Poppins is one of the geometric sans serif typefaces that have been a popular design tool for building websites.
+The geometric shape of the letterform is near equal in terms of height and the spacing between characters is perfect.
+It is easy to read on any device and looks great as a heading font and as a body text.

+* icons

+The icons used are taken from Font Awesome.
+All icons that are used have functional purposes such as the hamburger menu for the mobile device and social media icons.

+* Images

+The images that are used for the project are taken from pixels and Shutterstock.
+The images are used for products image and banner images.

 ### WIREFRAMES
 #### Mobile